TheoDct/ALGOSUP_2022_Project_4_D/Specification/Functionnal Specification.md

 ## Definitions

-[^1]: B3 : The B3 is the next location for the school ALGOSUP at the center of Vierzon
+ B3 : The B3 is the next location for the school ALGOSUP at the center of Vierzon

-[^2]: NPC : NPC stand for Non Playable Character, will be an A.I implemented in the application,
+ NPC : NPC stand for Non Playable Character, will be an A.I implemented in the application,

-[^3]: VR : VR stand for Virtual Reality,
+ VR : The definition of virtual reality comes, naturally, from the definitions for both ‘virtual’ and ‘reality’.
+The definition of ‘virtual’ is near and reality is what we experience as human beings.
+So the term ‘virtual reality’ basically means ‘near-reality’.
+This could, of course, mean anything but it usually refers to a specific type of reality emulation.